ShahzaibAkhtar123/docker-network-lab/README.md

 **Happy Learning!** 🚀

-*"The only way to learn networking is to do networking."* - Network Engineers' Mantra
+*"The only way to learn networking is to do networking."* - Network Engineers'

 **Version:** 1.0
 **Last Updated:** December 2025